Current and Future Research Projects

 RJHE is currently conducting a narrative inquiry that explores the reflections of people of color committed to justice work on racial white allies in higher education.

-RJHE is considering engaging in a comparative ethnographical study that explores chapel programs at Christian higher education institutions through the frameworks of whiteness, theology, and critical race theory.
+RJHE is conducting a critical discourse analysis of streaming chapel programs at Christian higher education institutions through the frameworks of whiteness, theology, and critical race theory.

 Akamine Phillips, J., Risdon, N., Lamsma, M., Hambrick, A., & Jun, A. (2019).
 Barriers and Strategies by White Faculty Who Incorporate Anti-Racist Pedagogy.
 Race and Pedagogy Journal: Teaching and Learning for Justice, 3(2), 1.